Best for Blogging

 - Business Plan: $300 a year ($25 a month, billed yearly).
 Best for small businesses, this has everything from the Premium plan plus more, including: unlimited storage space, live courses, SEO tools, plugins, uploadable themes, and Google Analytics integration.

-Which plan you choose really depends on your budget, the type of site you’re creating, and how much you want to grow your site as well.
+Which plan you choose really depends on website costs, the type of site you’re creating, and how much you want to grow your site as well.
 Although the cheaper price levels are limited in the features on offer, they are still good value for starting out.

 Now that you’ve left any confusion about WordPress.com behind, let’s sum up what this review has covered so you can decide whether it really is the best choice for you!